 - Anti Spam

 - Unnecessary But Time Saving Plugins

 Plugins add more functionality to your blog.
 This can mean a million different things (which is both a good and challenging fact).

 Whether you want to add social share buttons to your blogs posts or keep your site safe from hackers, there’s a plugin for nearly anything you can imagine.

 Yes, we all want our sites to look amazing.
 But too many plugins slow down your site.
-Limit your plugins to what you actually need for a better user experience and SEO.
+Let me rephrase – limiting the resource heavy or larger plugins will help with site speed.

 Free vs Paid Plugins

 If you are just starting out blogging, it is completely possible to use only free plugins!
 Don’t get caught up in the hype around making your site “perfect” (it never will be).